 Tara Lombardo is the Associate Director and Staff Therapist at the Institute for Human Identity.
 Her practice at IHI includes working from a Psychodynamic and Existential perspective with adults within the LGBTQ community.
 She graduated from Brooklyn College with a M.A. in Mental Health Counseling and was the recipient of the Department of Psychology's Rasha Shamoon Memorial Scholarship.
 Ms. Lombardo also received an M.A. from New York University's Gallatin School for Individualized Study in 2006 and a B.S. in Psychology from the University of Illinois at Urbana-Champaign in 2001.
 She ran a quarterly panel discussion on issues related to the lesbian community in New York City from 2008 to 2010.

-Coordinator of Supervision; Clinical Coordinator; Senior Staff Therapist; Supervisor
+Coordinator of Clinical Supervision, Clinical Coordinator, Clinical Supervisor, Senior Staff Therapist

 Robert McVey is Clinical Coordinator and a Senior Staff Therapist at IHI, with a Certificate in Field Instruction.
 In 2014 he was awarded a fellowship in psychoanalysis from the NYU School of Medicine.
 He joined IHI as a Staff Therapist in June, 2003.
 Robert maintains a private practice in Manhattan.
 He was educated at Sarah Lawrence College, Harvard University, and New York University.
 Robert is also an author, and his book of short stories was nominated for a Lambda Award.
 His new novel is ready for publication.

-Senior Staff Therapist; Supervisor; Diplomate in Clinical Social Work; Reiki Master
+Clinical Supervisor, Senior Staff Therapist, Diplomate in Clinical Social Work, Reiki Master

 Judy holds a B.A. in Sociology from Hofstra University and a Masters in Social Work from Smith College.
 She has worked in the field of mental health for over thirty years.
 She helped to found three different LGBTQ mental health centers.
 At IHI, Judy is a former Executive Director, Associate Director, and Clinical/Personnel Coordinators.
 She is also a senior psychotherapist and supervisor with the Institute for Personal Growth in NJ.
 Judy maintains a private practice in NYC.
 She has many national and state certifications as well as completing training in specialty areas enhancing and expanding her repertoire of clinical skills.
 These include Imago Relationship Therapy, Hypnosis, EMDR, EFT, CBT, Mediation and Arbitration.
 Along with having completed the class work requirement, she continues with on-going clinical hours and supervision of a training program to become a nationally certified sex therapist.